Chidimma2021/tryhackme-junior-penetration-tester/Intro to Cross-site Scripting/README.md

 2. Submit and open the ticket.
 3. View page source (right click → View Page Source) and confirm the ticket content is placed inside a `<textarea>` element.

-**3.** Execute a simple proof-of-concept XSS
+**3.Execute a simple proof-of-concept XSS**
-1. Replace content with a simple alert payload (lab-controlled example):
+1. Replace content with a simple alert payload:

 </textarea><script>alert('THM');</script>